enketo/enketo-express/README.md

 To configure external authentication see [this section](#authentication).

-The API is accessible on **/api/v2** (v2 is backwards-compatible with enketo-legacy's v1).
+The API is accessible on **/api/v2** and **/api/v1**.

 ### How to run
 Run with `npm start` from project root.

-You can now check that the app is running by going to e.g. http://localhost:8005 (depending on your server and port set in [config.json](./config/config.json) or the port forwarding set up in Vagrant (default is 8006))
+You can now check that the app is running by going to e.g. http://localhost:8005 (depending on your server and port set in config/config.json or the port forwarding set up in Vagrant (default is 8006))

-For a production server, we recommend using [pm2](https://github.com/unitech/pm2) to manage the node app.
+For a production server, we recommend using [pm2](https://github.com/unitech/pm2) or [forever](https://github.com/foreverjs/forever) to manage the node app.

 ### How to update
 * update git repository with `git pull && git submodule update --init --recursive`
 * update dependencies with `npm update && bower update`
 * re-build with `grunt`
+* restart app

 ### Developer tools
 Install [nodemon](https://github.com/remy/nodemon) to automatically restart the server when a file changes.